bizz84/starter_architecture_flutter_firebase/README.md

 Widgets can subscribe to updates from Firestore data via streams.
 Equally, write operations can be issued with Future-based APIs.

-Here's the entire Database API for the demo app, showing all the possible CRUD operations:
+Here's the entire Database API for the demo app, showing all the supported CRUD operations:

 ```dart
 class FirestoreDatabase { // implementation omitted for brevity